-Gloucestershire not only boasts first rate scenery with their miles of unspoilt countryside, full of wildlife and stunning views, enabling brilliant walking and cycling adventures but it also hosts fantastic heritage and family attractions and activities for all to enjoy.
+Gloucestershire not only boasts first-rate scenery with their miles of unspoilt countryside, full of wildlife and stunning views, enabling brilliant walking and cycling adventures but it also hosts fantastic heritage and family attractions and activities for all to enjoy.

 Whether you would rather a lovely country stroll or a challenging countryside walk, Gloucestershire has it!
 Take advantage of the picturesque landscape on either a group walk or discover the countryside on your own by foot and make your own path through Gloucestershire.

 Some of the most beautiful places to walk in the UK are in the Cotswolds.
 Some of the top places to walk include the Minchinhampton and Rodborough Commons which is not just a stunning area but an important archaeological landscape with prehistoric field systems and burial mounds.
-May Hill is another beautiful place to walk and its summit is made up of grasslands, brackland and boggy pools and walkers can admire some fantastic views of Herefordshire.
+May Hill is another beautiful place to walk and its summit is made up of grasslands, Breckland and boggy pools and walkers can admire some fantastic views of Herefordshire.

-However if you would rather be on two wheels than on foot, cycling is another great way to explore Gloucestershire and see all around.
+However, if you would rather be on two wheels than on foot, cycling is another great way to explore Gloucestershire and see all around.
 There are many dedicated on road and off road cycle routes, dependent on your preference, ensuring there is something for all, especially for those who love to be outside.

 Sustrans' Route 45 travels 270 miles from Chester to Salisbury and takes cyclists via Gloucester, Stroud, Cirencester and Swindon.
 Cycle-Route has information on tens and tens of routes, ranging from short to long distance rides including a route through the Severn Valley And Forest Of Dean.

 Gloucestershire entertains Saxon churches to Neolithic burial mounds and so much more in-between!
 Rich in heritage, you can visit many museums from cultural to artistic to scientific and to historic.
-Must visits include Dyrham Park which has an outstanding collection of Dutch art and Ceramics and Snowshill Manor which is an extraordinary manor house packed full of interesting items from Samurai armour to exquiste clocks and musical instruments.
+Must visits include Dyrham Park which has an outstanding collection of Dutch art and ceramics and Snowshill Manor which is an extraordinary manor house packed full of interesting items from Samurai armour to exquisite clocks and musical instruments.

 If you are visiting Gloucestershire with your family and have youngsters to keep amused, do not worry!
-Gloucestershire holds Go Karting for all the family or maybe you would rather head to the Ski and Snowboard Centre or even go horse riding at the various riding schools throughout Gloucestershire.
+Gloucestershire holds go-karting for all the family or maybe you would rather head to the Ski and Snowboard Centre or even go horse riding at the various riding schools throughout Gloucestershire.